What's happening in Syria: how the Red Cross has helped six million people living through the Syrian Crisis

-Millions of Syrians have been made refugees and millions more are in need of the basics to survive.
+The conflict in Syria has made millions of Syrians refugees and millions more are in need of the basics to survive.
 Here, people share their stories of how life has improved after receiving aid from the Red Cross Syria efforts.

 Supporting small businesses